ZorikovPasha/React-Loft-Mebel/README.md

 - [ ] profile i can only send after filling in all fields
 - [x] should redirect to orders when making order
 - [ ] should show snackbars when error is occured
-- [ ] profile request should not be sent if there is no changes
+- [x] profile request should not be sent if there is no changes
 - [ ] should add feature to cancel order
+- [x] /login sends back empry orders
+- [x] /product buy again removes it from cart
+- [ ] isolate image preparing logic (and sending user data maybe? (/login & GET /user ))